National Conference for Community and Justice: Anytown

 The "Anytown" program began in the 1950s and was designed for youth ages 14–18.
 It was intended to educate and empower its participants through multi-day intensive retreats.

 Brotherhood Week

 The NCCJ promoted a "National Brotherhood Day" in the 1930s, expanding to Brotherhood Week starting in 1936 with President Franklin D. Roosevelt named honorary chairman.

 In 1944 the week included extensive radio programming, military and USO participation, and an "education program of nationwide scope" aimed at "extending good will and understanding among religious groups".

-By the early 2000s the event had lost relevancy and was eventually canceled.
+By the early 2000s the event had lost relevance and was eventually canceled.

 Tom Lehrer satirized National Brotherhood Week in a 1965 song of the same name, recorded on his album That Was the Year That Was.